n1c00o/nc0-fr/src/work/index.md

   generate static documents to use custom domain names in Go import paths.
 - [**crocc**](/work/crocc.html): Crocc is a simple and fast static-site generator based on Markdown.
+- [**Nova**](/work/nova.html): Nova is a complete and polyglot framework to build cloud-native, robust and reliable Discord bots.

+You may also be interested in my [GitHub profile](https://github.com/n1c00o).